 Our students benefit from being grouped together in class sections.
 If your schedule does not currently include a math course, contact Maggie Puryear for a list of class sections that other students in your major are enrolled in.

-You should be enrolled in COS 100, which is the orientation to college course for students in the College of Sciences.
+You should enroll in COS 100, which is the orientation to college course for students in the College of Sciences.
 You are required to take this in the fall.
-You can change the section if needed.

 English